Predators (2025 film)

 Predators is a 2025 documentary film produced and directed by David Osit.
-It follows the rise and fall of the television program To Catch a Predator, which aired on NBC from 2004 to 2007.
+It follows the rise and fall of the reality television program To Catch a Predator, which aired on NBC from 2004 to 2007.

 The film had its world premiere at the U.S. Documentary Competition of 2025 Sundance Film Festival on January 25.
 It was theatrically released on September 19, 2025, by MTV Documentary Films.

 Premise

-The documentary film explores the rise and fall of the television program To Catch a Predator, which aired on NBC from 2004 to 2007 featuring interviews with some of the former decoys, clips and unseen raw footage from the series (alongside other archival footage featuring Jimmy Kimmel, Oprah Winfrey and Jon Stewart praising the show's impact on popular culture) and an interview with host Chris Hansen.
+The documentary film explores the rise and fall of the reality television program To Catch a Predator, which aired on NBC from 2004 to 2007 featuring interviews with some of the former decoys, clips and unseen raw footage from the series (alongside other archival footage featuring Jimmy Kimmel, Oprah Winfrey and Jon Stewart praising the show's impact on popular culture) and an interview with host Chris Hansen.

 Production

 David Osit wanted to make a documentary revolving around To Catch a Predator after finding a fan community on Reddit, which included raw and unaired footage.
 Osit additionally wanted to explore copycat versions of the show made by other people.